Ayomide-Salami/group-leetcode-s1-t11/README.md

 # README

 ## Overview
-This repository contains Java implementations of common algorithmic problems, each with a detailed explanation of the approach used.
+This repository contains Java implementations of common algorithmic problems from Leetcode, each with a detailed explanation of the approach used.
 These implementations demonstrate efficient problem-solving techniques, including iteration, two-pointer strategies, linked list manipulation, and mathematical computations.

 ## Implementations